 7 drugs that can be prescribed to Hepatitis B patients

-Intron A also known as Interferon Alpha is a Hepatitis B treatment in the form of injectable.
-Usual treatment of Intron A involves administration of the drug at least 3 to 4 times a week.
+Intron A was also known as Interferon Alpha is a Hepatitis B treatment in the form of injectable.
+The usual treatment of Intron A involves administration of the drug at least 3 to 4 times a week.
 The treatment lasts for six months.
 Treatment can last more than six months though depending on the patient’s response to the drug.
-Taking Intron A has side effects such as headaches, flu-like symptoms and depression.
+Taking Intron A has side effects such as headaches, flu-like symptoms, and depression.
 This drug can be prescribed to both adults and children.
 It was first used in 1991.

 Pegasys or Pegylated Interferon